chetansinghsajwan/notes/fhs/root/sbin.md

+---
+status: completed
+---

 # FHS `sbin` dir

 `/sbin` contains binaries essential for booting, restoring, recovering, and/or repairing the system in addition to the binaries in `/bin`.

 Utilities used for system administration (and other root-only commands) are stored in `/sbin`, `/usr/sbin`, and `/usr/local/sbin`.

 Programs executed after `/usr` is known to be mounted (when there are no problems) are generally placed into `/usr/sbin`.
-Locally-installed system administration programs should be placed into `/usr/local/sbin`. [[19]](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html#ftn.idm236088255488)
+Locally-installed system administration programs should be placed into `/usr/local/sbin`.

 There must be no subdirectories in `/sbin`.